Go-Go-Rilla Graphic Tee

 - For pants, a long-enough inseam is the most important thing.

 - For blazers and full Mod Suits, you’ll want to pay attention to chest measurements and shoulder measurements

 - Don’t order a size bigger unless you really need to

 Did you know that gorillas are apes, but monkeys are not?
-Share this fun fact with other primates while wearing this soft, speckled semi-stretch graphic tee.
+Share this fun fact with other primates while wearing this soft-as-your-favorite-vintage-shirt graphic tee.